 If, on the other hand, you want to explore a problem in depth but don’t have a detailed plan or solution to offer, the There’s A Problem! structure may be your best bet.

 And if your material is made up of numerous parts related by theme that do not constitute a plan, you may need to use the Anthology structure or Encyclopedic Approach.

 All of These Ways to Structure a Health Book Work!

 You may have to experiment with several different structures before you discover which one makes the most sense.
-Try creating a Table of Contents for each structure, using your material.
+Try using your material to create a table of contents for each structure.
 Some just won’t work at all.
 If your idea doesn’t fit easily into a structure, look for another.
 One is bound to be just right.